 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information please read our full Advertiser Disclosure.

-The Amazon Rewards Credit Card is a must-have for beginners who are getting into the points game.
+The Amazon Rewards Credit Card is a must-have for beginners who are getting into credit cards.
 There are no annual and foreign transaction fees so it’s definitely a great addition to your wallet.

 Getting the card is an easy call to make, especially if you’re an Amazon shopaholic.
 All you need is a basic Amazon membership so you can earn points and rewards every time you use your card on Amazon.com.

 The Amazon Rewards Credit card is issued by Chase and it’s available in two types:

 - Amazon Rewards Prime Visa Signature

 These are the official names of the cards.
 Basically, you’ll get the first one if you just have a basic Amazon membership and you’ll get the second one if you have Prime membership.

 These two cards are the best cashback credit cards when it comes to shopping so we’ll break down all the details that you need to know about them.

 Amazon Rewards Credit Card Key Features

 The points earnings are almost the same between the two cards.
 However, the differences can be seen in the Whole Foods and Amazon.com category, where Prime members have 2% more cashback.
 Prime members will also have a $70 gift card as a sign-up bonus while non-Prime members will get a $50 gift card.